oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 This lab assumes you have:

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
-- Performed the previous lab on provisioning an Oracle Autonomous Database
+- Performed the previous lab on provisioning an Oracle Autonomous AI Database

 ## Task 1: Create a user group and add an Oracle Cloud account to the group